section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 ![Neural Networks](/engineering-education/introduction-to-deep-learning/neural-networks.jpg)<br>
 [\*image source\*](https://medium.com/coinmonks/the-artificial-neural-networks-handbook-part-1-f9ceb0e376b4)

-Neural Networks comprise the input layer, hidden layers, and the output layer.
-The input layer is where the neural network acquire constituted in numeric values.
+Neural Networks comprise of the input layer, hidden layers, and the output layer.

+The input layer is where the neural network acquires data in numeral values between 0 and 1.
 Any data can be represented as a number, whether it is words, sound, or image.
 Each input neuron represents a single feature.

 When the neurons have data, it is redirected to other neurons in the next layer (hidden layer).
 There are many hidden layers.
 Every hidden layer numerically combines all the figures it receives.

-The major goal is measuring whether the data inputted has various components.
-Each neuron then sends its number to the next layer neuron, either a hidden or output layer.
+The major goal is measuring whether the inputted data has various components.
+Each neuron then sends data to neurons in the output layer.

-The output layer is where the final layer results get combined mathematically to solve the problems.
+The output layer predicts the outcome.
 Neural Networks work with numbers.
-Math is the key to Neural Networks, Artificial intelligence, and its techniques [Machine Learning and Deep Learning](http://neuralnetworksanddeeplearning.com/chap1.html).
+Math is the key to Neural Networks, Artificial intelligence, and its techniques; [Machine Learning and Deep Learning](http://neuralnetworksanddeeplearning.com/chap1.html).

 ### Conclusion
 Deep Learning is an extensible and a complex field.
 It functions with the help of Neural Networks to mimic human behavior.
 DL solves complex data problems.
 Problems in pattern recognition, Image Recognition, speech recognition, and NLP.
 Applications tasks get automated.
 This helps to save time for people as they do not have to perform repetitive actions.
 Deep Learning is a promising technology.
 DL is being applied in healthcare, entertainment, financial sectors, etc.
-To get solutions to different problems and reduce the risk of human error to add an absolute advantage.
+To solve different problems and reduce the risk of human error to add an absolute advantage.